Spotlight

 Almar Ahad

 From capturing the lives of teenagers aspiring to be K-pop idols to portraying the experiences of older generations trying to preserve a part of themselves, his work explores themes ranging from the fragility of preserving endangered languages to the tensions between family legacy and the intergenerational pursuit of the American Dream.
-His latest documentary and thesis film, “Spotlight,” explores the challenges and aspirations of young teens navigating the competitive, multi-billion-dollar K-pop industry.
+His latest documentary, “Spotlight,” explores the challenges and aspirations of young teens navigating the competitive, multi-billion-dollar K-pop industry.

 Email: kw3174@columbia.edu

-Almar Ahad holds a Master of Science from Columbia Journalism School, specializing in documentary filmmaking.
-An Afghan-American multimedia storyteller with a background spanning filmmaking, nonprofit development, and tech, she is passionate about exploring identity, tradition, and the lived experiences of refugees.
+Almar Ahad is an Afghan-American multimedia storyteller with a background spanning filmmaking, nonprofit development, and tech, and a passion for exploring identity, tradition, and the lived experiences of refugees.
 She previously served as an editorial intern at Eastern Standard Times, where she contributed to the development and production of short-form documentaries.
 Her work seeks to bridge personal narratives with broader cultural and political themes, centering underrepresented voices and global perspectives.
 She aspires to continue telling stories that foster empathy, spark dialogue, and deepen understanding across cultures and communities.
-Her latest documentary thesis film, “Spotlight,” delves into the challenges and aspirations of young teens navigating the competitive, multi-billion-dollar K-pop industry.
+Her latest documentary film, “Spotlight,” delves into the challenges and aspirations of young teens navigating the competitive, multi-billion-dollar K-pop industry.

 Email: almar.ahad@columbia.edu